aws-ia/terraform-aws-eks-blueprints/docs/add-ons/crossplane.md

 ```

 ### Crossplane AWS Provider Deployment
-This module allows you to deploy the following AWS providers for Crossplane.
-These providers disabled by default.
+This module provides options to deploy the following AWS providers for Crossplane.
+These providers disabled by default, and it can be enabled using the config below.

  - [AWS Provider](https://github.com/crossplane/provider-aws)
  - [Provider Jet AWS](https://github.com/crossplane-contrib/provider-jet-aws)

 _NOTE: Crossplane requires Admin like permissions to create and update resources similar to Terraform deploy role.
-This example uses AdministratorAccess, but you should select a policy with the minimum permissions required to provision your resources._
+This example config uses AdministratorAccess, but you should select a policy with the minimum permissions required to provision your resources._

 Config to deploy [AWS Provider](https://github.com/crossplane/provider-aws)
 ```hcl